uptane/uptane-standard/uptane-standard.md

 The Director repository instructs ECUs as to which images should be installed by producing signed metadata on demand.
 Unlike the Image repository, it is mostly controlled by automated, online processes.
 It also consults a private inventory database containing information on vehicles, ECUs, and software revisions.

-The Director repository SHALL expose an interface for primaries to upload vehicle version manifests ({{vehicle_version_manifest}}) and download metadata.
+The Director repository SHALL expose an interface for Primaries to upload vehicle version manifests ({{vehicle_version_manifest}}) and download metadata.
 This interface SHOULD be public.
 The Director MAY encrypt images for ECUs that require them, either by encrypting on-the-fly or by storing encrypted images in the repository.

 The Director repository SHALL implement storage which permits an automated service to write generated metadata files.
 It MAY use any filesystem, key-value store, or database that fulfills this requirement.